We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Nome, Alaska 2022

-In March 2017, Clarice Hardy filed a report with the Nome Police Department claiming that she had been raped .
-Hardy filed the complaint with The Department took more than a year to investigate and a year and a half later, the assailant had not been charged.
-Hardy filed a suit and was represented by the American Civil Liberties Union of Alaska (ACLU - AK) in her case, reaching the settlement and receiving an apology from the department.
-Hardy believes that her case was just one of many sexual assault reports by Alaskan Native women that were backlogged by the Nome Police Department.
+In March 2017, Hardy filed a report with the Nome Police Department claiming that she had been raped in her home.
+Hardy filed the complaint with Lieutenant Nick Harvey, but her complaint did not get a case number.
+Upon following up with the Police Department later, action still was not taken.
+After a third attempt, she learned that her accusation had never been escalated, and a year and a half later, the assailant had not been charged.
+Hardy filed a suit and was represented by the American Civil Liberties Union of Alaska.
+The settlement included $750,000 in compensation and an apology issued by the City of Nome.
+Hardy said she believed that her case was just one of many sexual assault reports by Alaskan Native women that were backlogged by the Nome Police Department.

 Compensation